hogbergmarkus/4-paws/README.md

 HTML and CSS are the main languages used.

-JavaScript taken from https://fontawesome.com/ is used for the icons on the website.
+JavaScript taken from [Font Awesome](https://fontawesome.com/) is used for the icons on the website.

 ## Technologies Used